 The only thing holding microbrands back in these price brackets is comparisons to more established brands.
 There are obvious choices here, but, let me say this: the bracelet is of good quality, and the bezel lines up.
 That’s not something people can always say with the budget offerings of other (well-established) brands.
 Plus, you’re supporting a small Scottish business as well as making a positive contribution to the environment.
 For every watch sold, Clemence will fund planting one UK-native tree, proving benefits to local biodiversity and the global environment.

 In addition to planting trees, Clemence pledges to further offset the carbon footprint of each watch by working with Ecologi, a Bristol-based climate action group.
 Clemence is donating a percentage of its profits to Ecologi to help fund carbon reduction programs.
 These include international habitat creation and protection, funding of renewable energy sources, and other environmentally conscious humanitarian projects.
 So, for your money, you’re getting a great-value watch with a beautiful design, supporting a small business, and making a positive contribution to the environment.
 Not bad, eh?

 The Clemence Photic Diver will be available for pre-order on Kickstarter on Tuesday 14th September 2021 at 5pm UTC/GMT.
-You can find out more about Clemence on its website here or view the Kickstarter campaign here.
-Prices start at £364 for the first 50 backers, rising £385 for the next 100 backers, and then £410 until the end of the campaign.
+You can pre-order the Clemence Photic Diver on the brand’s website here.
+Prices start at £385.

 Follow me on Instagram: @davesergeant